Dopamine and the Art of Team Motivation: Science-Based Hacks

 3. Create a Positive Work Environment

-4. Incorporate Gamification Elements
+4. Add Gamification Elements

 5. Provide Opportunities for Professional Growth